 - Source J Pediatr Gastroenterol Nutr, 1996 Jul, 23:1, 29-33

 growth delay.
-Twelve patients with positive IgA antigliadin antibodies on two or
+Twelve patients with positive IgA antigliadin antibodies on

-population of the Comunidad Valenciana (one in 2,500 live births).
+in the general population of the Comunidad Valenciana (one in 2,500 live

 - Author Johnston SD; Watson RG; McMillan SA; McMaster D; Evans A